BytesClub/chalk/README.md

 ### Documentation

-To build the Documentation, on `/Docs`, run:
+To build the Documentation, on `/docs`, run:

 ```
-make pdfdocs
+make latexpdf
 ```

 or

 ```
-make htmldocs
+make html
 ```